corno/json-path-to-location/README-old.md

 > 🔍 **Find exact line:column locations of JSON values with surgical precision**

-A powerful command-line tool that parses JSON files while preserving complete location information, then navigates through the structure to pinpoint the exact position of any value.
+A convenient command-line tool that parses JSON files while preserving complete location information, then navigates through the structure to pinpoint the exact position of any value.
 Perfect for editors, linters, debugging tools, and automated workflows.

 ## ✨ Key Features